vtien/podcast-trailer-generation/README.md

 2. Run the container using `docker run -d --name app1 -p 80:80 vishaltien/podcast-intro-model:latest`
 3. Navigate to the docker url and then to the /docs endpoint to test the API

 NOTE: Model performance is currently around ~80% accuracy, but final prediction does not always look great.
 Current hypothesis is that this is due to inference strategy, which was attempted to be replicated from paper.
-As a result, I also include a more direct inference strategy in the API (prediction_pieces) which extracts the tokens predicted to be in the introduction, as opposed to the most probable introduction span (prediction)
+As a result, I also include a more direct inference strategy in the API (found in the prediction_pieces field) which extracts the tokens predicted to be in the introduction, as opposed to the most probable introduction span (found in the prediction field)

 ## Approach: